The Bankrate promise

 Navy Federal More Rewards American Express® Card

-On top of its low interest rates, the Navy Federal More Rewards American Express® Card offers an unlimited 3X points for groceries, dining, gas and transit.
+On top of its low interest rates, the Navy Federal More Rewards American Express® Card* offers an unlimited 3X points for groceries, dining, food deliveries, gas and transit.
 This is an impressive combination of everyday categories, covering some of the average American’s biggest spending categories, according to the U.S. Bureau of Labor Statistics.

 Add in benefits like travel and car rental discounts, purchase protections and roadside assistance, and the More Rewards American Express card has the makings of a great everyday spending card.